Just take it 🌏

 IMDb has a list of the best ranked movies.
 We’ll pull it straight from the website using rvest.
 Using the Selector Gadget, we click on the objects of the webpage we want and bring them to the code that will pull that information and transform it into text.

-We will extract the title of the movie, the year, ranking and country from the Wikipedia entry.
+We will extract the ranking, title, year and country of every movie from the Wikipedia entry.

 Click me!